SpyHunter: Nowhere to Run: Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 It was praised for its script and acting, but highly criticized for its lack of power ups and uninspiring gameplay when outside of a vehicle.

-The Times gave the PlayStation 2 version a score of three stars out of five, praising the cinematic feel of the game, but was critical to the gameplay mechanics.
-Detroit Free Press gave the game two stars out of four.
-Chris McCarver of 411Mania gave the PS2 version 3.5 out of 10, criticizing the presentation, on-foot gameplay elements and graphics.
+The Times gave the PlayStation 2 version a score of three stars out of five and said that with The Rock in the game, "Midway has got carried away with the cinematic feel of the venture at the expense of gameplay.
+This is a shame, because in between the fancy film work, a very good game breaks out."
+However, Detroit Free Press gave the game two stars out of four, saying that "The road [in this game] is too rocky to be a keeper.
+It's a one-night rental -- tops."
+Chris McCarver of 411Mania gave the PS2 version 3.5 out of 10, saying, "While I understand Midway and developer Terminal Reality’s need to showcase The Rock and his action-star status for the sake of this game, Spy Hunter: Nowhere to Run takes the franchise into entirely new and, sadly, entirely unwanted territory.
+Even with the out-of-place on-foot gameplay elements, the game would still fall flat due to its lackluster presentation and minimal level of actual fun.
+The game isn’t without its pros, but weigh them against its compost pile of cons, and Spy Hunter: Nowhere to Run becomes little more than a Z-list title relegated to the bargain bin.
+Thanks for trying, Midway, but this ride’s a broken-down lemon."

 In 2017, at The Game Awards 2017, Dwayne Johnson recalled his time with the game and its poor reception, sarcastically stating "I'm still loving that 3/10 review from Game Informer, by the way.
 3 out of 10!
 Thanks, guys.
 I'm still pissed at that!" while holding up his middle finger.
 Kevin Hart jokingly states "3 out of 10 is not that bad!", referring to the game.